Tangsang2003/web-development/README.md

 - It is basically a model that models a webpage in a tree structure.
   - The `head` and `body` are the children of `html` and the `html` is the child of document.
-  - We can select elements by different methods like `document.firstElementChild` for `html`, or `document.querySelector` or `document.getElementById`, `document.getElementsByClassName`, `document.querySelector` or `document.querySelectors` etc.
+  - We can select elements by different methods like `document.firstElementChild` for `html`, or `document.querySelector` or `document.getElementById`, `document.getElementsByClassName`, `document.querySelector` or `document.querySelectorAll` etc.
-  - `document.querySelector` (singular) selects only the first element that the query satisfies whereas `selectors` selects all the elements satisfying the query.
+  - `document.querySelector` (singular) selects only the first element that the query satisfies whereas `selectorAll` selects all the elements satisfying the query.
   - `document.querySelector("h1").classList.add("huge")`.
 This adds the class huge to the h1 element or the selected element.
 This is important for separation of concerns `structure, style, and behaviour.` This means that we can now just focus the styling on the `styles.css` and scripting on `index.js` instead of writing jS like `.style.color=''`.
   - `The Difference between innerHTML and textContent` is that the `innerHTML` will select all the HTML code that resides within the selected element.
 But the `textContent` will select only the text.
   - `querySelector("element_name").attributes` gives the list of attributes that has been specified for the element. `.getAttribute("attribute_name")` gives the value of the attribute and `.setAttribute("attribute_name")` sets the value of the attribute.